LauraMarott/SocialGraphs/Genres.md

   <img src="./images/genre_investi.png" width="500" />
 </figure>

-First of all, the above shows that all movies have a rating around the median at 6.5 found in the [Basic Stats](https://lauramarott.github.io/SocialGraphs/BasicStats) but some outliers are seen.
+First of all, the above shows that all movies have a rating around the median at 6.5 found in the [Understanding the Movie Data](https://lauramarott.github.io/SocialGraphs/BasicStats)-section but some outliers are seen.
 For instance, Biography and History have a high average rating.
-The reason for this might be that they are "niche-movies", where the viewers are really interested in that kind of movies and therefore give high ratings.
+The reason for this might be that they are "niché-movies", where the watchers are really interested in that kind of movies and therefore give high ratings.

 In terms of profit, Animation and SciFi have the highest profit.
-These movies contains many special effects which indicates that this is what the viewers want to see.
+These movies contains many special effects which might indicate that this is what the watchers want to see.

 This have provided an overview of how the genres behaves compared to each other.
 We are now ready to continue the investigation.

 ### Wordclouds

 The wordclouds are made based on the IMDb-user reviews.
-The wordclouds shows which words af frequent and unique for each genre, taking into account how unique the given word is across the different genres.
+The wordclouds show which words are frequent and unique for each genre, taking into account how unique the given word is across the different genres.
 For more information of the review behaviour, see [Review Investigation based on Rankings](https://lauramarott.github.io/SocialGraphs/RankingReviews).

 The wordclouds for each genre can be seen below: